martinezjf2/welcome-getting-help/README.md

 TCs only support enrolled students.
 Anyone working through prework, try experiences, or alumni in post-work will not get TC support.

+### When can students use this service?

+- LIVE/In-Person Students
+  - Monday-Friday, 6pm - Midnight EST; Saturday and Sunday 9am - Midnight EST
+- FLEX Students
+  - 7 Days a Week, 9am - Midnight EST;

+** Times are subject to change for Holidays.
+Look at link below to see our holidays

 ### What can students expect when using this service?

 - The hours for Pair with a TC are Monday-Friday, 9am - 12am EST; Saturday and